wymp/weenie/libs/framework/README.md

 Frankly, this makes sense to me, and it makes each individual component much more narrowly scoped and easier to test.
-Using this structure, I can mock out the entire tree for my test cases, and I can easily encapsulate my application logic in functions that themselves have a very narrow set of dependencies.
+Using this structure, I can mock out the entire tree for my test cases, and I can easily encapsulate my application logic in functions that themselves have a very narrow and clear set of dependencies.
 And that allows me to focus my development and treat every component as it should be treated - as a small, isolated unit that does one thing well and uses very few other things to do it.
-This makes my code, neat, clean, easy to maintain and easy to evolve.
+This makes my code neat, clean, easy to maintain and easy to evolve.

 ## Weenie Components